+Using our timers we break down your run time into segments.
 We then make a report with your data and show you how the Top Horses are Clocking to see where the differences are.

 Regardless the size of pattern, there are 3 barrels to turn and 4 straight a ways to navigate and the clock decides whether we make money or not.

 The technology involves 4 electric eyes that record split times.

 Our program then adds, subtracts, splits and averages the times in each segment.
 If you were outrun and want to know why... the Interval Timing report will tell you all you need to know.

 Our reports show you the difference in time between yourself and the top 5 runs and top 5 average.
 If your difference is a negative number, it means you were faster by that fraction in time, if the number is a positive number, it means you were slower.

 Intervaltiming.com reports are designed to help you balance out your run, and view it in sections versus looking at individual splits.
 Each horse is a little different in their path (some can handle giving up a little time in the straights, but clock better in a turn and vice versa.
 Sometimes we need to change our turn to make the straights faster.